-It is with great disappointment we see that youth is no longer mentioned as a relevant stakeholders in the follow up- and review process.
+It is with great disappointment we see that youth is no longer mentioned as a relevant stakeholders in the follow-up and review process.

 Also that the different needs and possibilities within the group of youth were not properly addressed through the principle of age-responsiveness.
-To implement the GCM, we cannot treat our 5-year olds and our 15-year olds in the same way, though they are entitled to the same rights.
+To implement the GCM, we cannot treat our 5-year-olds and our 15-year-olds in the same way, though they are entitled to the same rights.

 We value that labour rights of migrants were mentioned as well as referring to young people.
-Nevertheless, the lack of “age-responsive” measures leaves young workers behind, as they are more likely to have abusive working conditions than adults.
+Nevertheless, the lack of “age-responsive” measures leaves young workers behind, as they are more likely to experience abusive working conditions than adults.

-Throughout the next steps of the implementation, follow-up and review, youth MUST be included in a meaningful and efficient way.
+Throughout the next steps of the implementation, follow-up, and review, youth MUST be included in a meaningful and efficient way.
 And the implementation has indeed already begun and is ongoing in several of the organisations within the UN Major Group of Children and Youth.

 We as youth and children are here to lead the way and to live the implementation and adaptation every day in our communities.